Features

 angular scheduler resource management move target

-As soon as a user drops the row at the target location onRowMoved event handler is fired.
+As soon as a user drops the row at the target location, the onRowMoved event handler is fired.
 The event args object holds the operation details:

 • args.source - DayPilot.Row object with source row